nili209/FlightSimulator/README.md

 _./a.out file_name.txt_

 When "Server is now listenting..." appears on the screen, open the flight gear simulator and press the button 'fly'.
-If connection has been made successfully, "Client is now connected" will appear on the screen.
+If connection has been made successfully, "Client is now connected to server" will appear on the screen.
 Now, all you have to do is just sit down and enjoy seeing the plain fly :)

 #### Authors